MateuszKalwaj/TapTheDevil_Unity2D/README.md

 and check responsive on android devices. <br>

-Feel free to download a game and try it by yourself! https://play.google.com/store/apps/details?id=com.MateuszKalwaj.TapTheDevil
+Feel free to download a game and try it by yourself! <br>
+https://play.google.com/store/apps/details?id=com.MateuszKalwaj.TapTheDevil